 As you can see, cleaning up a product label takes more than merely replacing original ingredients with more natural options.
 Fresh ingredients will look great on the label, but generally are more expensive and have a reduced shelf life.
 Starches, gums, and other hydrocolloids can be used to modify texture and viscosity in your application, but they fall short when it comes to providing the umami and mouth-coating characteristics your customers are likely looking for, and are perceived by many as borderline when it comes to clean labeling.

 One ingredient solution that can help overcome these challenges is functional whey protein.
 Its enhanced water-holding capabilities maintain and often improve a filling’s taste, texture and viscosity.
 Another benefit is that it is shelf, heat and freeze/thaw stable which makes it ideal for both fresh and frozen applications.
-In addition, it can be used to replace high-cost ingredients like cream, butter, eggs and cheese.
+In addition, it can be used to replace high-cost ingredients like cream, butter, eggs, oil and cream cheese.

 Applications Utilizing Functional Whey Protein